HighlandersFRC/MIRV-Robot/installation.md

 code
 ```

-More information can be found here: https://code.visualstudio.com/docs/setup/linux
+More information about visual studio code installation can be found [here](https://code.visualstudio.com/docs/setup/linux)

 ### SSH Keys
 Please setup an SSH keystore on your local system, this can be used for authenticating with github, as well as with the MIRV rover.